imperialCHEPI/healthgps/development.md

 ...
 ```

-Please note that HPC machine configuration can also influence the results due to floating-point calculation, Health GPS will use shared libraries installed in the system such as C++ standard library, however the difference should be negligible within the machine numerical precision.
+Please note that HPC machine configuration can also influence the results due to floating-point calculation, Health-GPS will use shared libraries installed in the system such as C++ standard library, however the difference should be negligible within the machine numerical precision.